 Jeremy joined the MYAS staff in February of 2002 after fellow Brainerd alum and current MYAS employee Dawson Blanck informed him of a job opening.
 Jeremy's primary duties at the MYAS have been focused primarily on the wrestling and basketball programs.
 He is a graduate of Brainerd High School and went on to earn his A.A. degree from Central Lakes Community College.
 He continued his studies at Minnesota State University, Moorhead where he earned a Bachelor of Science degree in Health.
 Prior to joining the MYAS staff, Jeremy completed his internship at the Brainerd Parks and Recreation Department where he began working as a seasonal employee when he was 12 years old.
 When Jeremy is not working, he enjoys spending time with his wife Jessica and daughters Ellie and Kendall.

-Tony started at the MYAS in November of 2004 in the new position of Special Events Director.
+Tony joined the MYAS staff in November of 2004, primariliy in the baseball department.
 He is an Area Director for USSSA Baseball and is also a founding member for PlayBall!
 MN through the Minnesota Twins Community Fund.
-In the summer of 2005, he was promoted to his current position at the MYAS, Associate Baseball Director.
+He enjoyed playing baseball, basketball and football while growing up and attending Centennial High School.
 Tony began his professional career in the golf industry and has an educational background in Business Administration.
 Away from work you can find him spending time with his family, golfing and getting out on the lakes to fish.